varmam1/Midyear-Project/README.md

 # Midyear-Project

+Welcome to some random multiplayer maze game (title not decided).
+This file is to store some important information.

+Prerequisites:

+-Make sure the data folder and executable file are in the same location -Have an internet connection
+-Have someone to play with

+How to Play:

+-WASD to move
+-Use mouse to move your camera angle
+-Right click to shoot tomatoes at your enemies
+-Use 1 to consume a potion (pineapple)
+-Press shift to move the camera position

+Patch Notes Version 1.0.2

+-Improved Budget $-100 --> $0
+-Cooldown of potions increased from 2 seconds --> 5 seconds -Potions spawn rate decreased
+-Track Kills
+-Mouse look and improved camera angles
+-Reduced Unity-chan's size
+-Added to GUI

 This project is needed to be done.
 Only upload scripts.
 If no anime, not yet done.

 Take our maze game and make it multiplayer and make it actually work.
 Also add a working “AI”